Quantum Interference of Glory Rescattering in Strong-Field Atomic Ionization

+As the fingerprint of the Glory effect, we find that the transverse photoelectron momentum distribution in atomic ionization is well fitted by the square of a zeroth-order Bessel function.
+This finding can be explained by the quantum interference of an infinite number of Glory trajectories (GTs), which are launched with nonzero initial transverse momenta distributed on a specific circle in the momentum plane and finally deflected to the same asymptotic momentum along the polarization direction by post-tunneling forward rescattering.
+The axial caustic singularity associated with GTs could lead to the breakdown of the traditional two-path quantum interference scenario in strong-field ionization dynamics.

+A nonperturbative Glory rescattering theory (GRT) is developed in this Letter, which self-consistently includes the Coulomb-laser coupling\cite{Smirnova2007} within the framework of the coordinate configuration path-integral representation \cite{Kleinert}.
+Our theory can provide insight into the Glory effect by resolving the infinite co-dimension caustic structure \cite{Berry1976}, i.e., Glory caustic, in strong-field rescattering.
+Using GRT, we can successfully resolve the discrepancies between existing theories based on two-path interference scenario and experiments on the fringe location \cite{Huismans,huismansPRL}, and predict a sudden transition of the fringe structure in the holographic pattern\cite{Hickstein_2012} of strong-field atomic ionization.
+Its implications in the low-energy spectrum\cite{Blaga_2009, Quan_2009} of photoelectrons are also discussed.

-In the semi-classical picture, the photoelectron experiences a three-step process in the Coulomb-laser field as shown in Fig.\ 1(a).
-At first, the electron tunnels out of the binding potential distorted by a strong electric field at time $t_0$.
-After acceleration under the influence of laser field in the second step, the electron can be driven back and rescattered from the parent ion.
-Due to the uncertainty of the momentum, in trajectory perspective\cite{recollision, book_JieLiu,Review_Becker} the photoelectron can be estimated as launched with different initial transverse momentum $\vec{p}_{\perp0}=(p_{x0},p_{y0})$ and detected with the corresponding asymptotic momentum $\vec{p}_{\perp f}$.
-In the mapping between $\vec{p}_{\perp0}$ and $\vec{p}_{\perp f}$ a special singularity structure known as axial caustic manifests itself.
-As shown in Fig.\ 1(c), the trajectories launched with initial momenta distributed on a specific circle\cite{Tau_2017} in the momentum plane can finally converge at the origin.
-So the Jacobian $|\partial \vec{p}_{\perp f}/\partial \vec{p}_{\perp 0}|$ vanishes and the number of the trajectories along the laser polarization direction diverges.
-The singularity originates from the three-dimensional geometry of scattering and gives rise to glory scattering.
-Here the trajectory lying exactly at the singular point is termed as glory trajectory (GT) as plotted in Fig.\ 1(a).
+\paragraph{Axial caustic singularity and Glory effect in rescattering.---} In the semiclassical description, the photoelectron experiences a three-step process in the Coulomb-laser field, as shown in Fig.\ 1(a).
+Initially, the electron tunnels out of the binding potential distorted by a strong electric field at time $t_0$.
+After accelerating under the influence of the linearly polarized (LP) laser field in the second step, the electron can be driven back and rescattered by its parent ion.
+The tunneled electron has an initial transverse momentum of $\vec{p}_{\perp0}=(p_{x0},p_{y0})$ \cite{book_JieLiu}.
+Through the rescattering \cite{recollision}, the electron finally approaches an asymptotic momentum of $\vec{p}_{\perp f}$.
+In the mapping between $\vec{p}_{\perp0}$ and $\vec{p}_{\perp f}$, a special singularity structure known as an axial caustic singularity emerges.
+The underlying physical picture is shown in Fig.\ 1(b), where the trajectories launched with initial momenta distributed on a specific circle\cite{Tau_2017} in the momentum plane can finally converge at the origin.
+The Jacobian $|\partial \vec{p}_{\perp f}/\partial \vec{p}_{\perp 0}|$ will vanish.
+The corresponding trajectories are named GTs, as plotted in Fig.\ 1(a).